MR ALEX BANEKE - OPHTHALMIC SURGEON - GLAUCOMA & CATARACT

 The trap door is carefully closed with stitches that can be adjusted after surgery to control the flow of fluid and the pressure inside your eye.
 The conjunctiva is also stitched, and these stitches are usually removed about a month after the operation.
 To help prevent the trap door from scarring and closing, an anti-scarring agent called mitomycin C is applied during the surgery.

-While serious complications are rare (about 1 in 250 patients), they can include infection, bleeding, or very low eye pressure.
+The risk of a sight-threatening complication is around 1 in 200 patients.
+Serious complications include infection, bleeding, or very low eye pressure.
 A serious infection called blebitis can occur at any time after surgery, so it’s crucial to seek immediate medical attention if your eye becomes increasingly red, sticky, or painful.

 On the day of your trabeculectomy, plan to spend several hours in the hospital.
 After checking in, you’ll be taken to the operating theatre, where a sterile blue drape will be placed over your face, and your eye will be cleaned with iodine.
 An oxygen tube will provide oxygen under the drape.
 You’ll receive a local anaesthetic, which involves an injection around the eye.
 If you’re having a local anaesthetic, you can eat and drink as normal on the day of surgery.